View All Related Blog Posts→

 This is part of a walking route you can take from Cahir Castle and a beautiful walk it is alongside the river.
 The Swiss Cottage was built in 1800 and you can take guided tours which last around 30 minutes to learn more about the history and its significance.

 A little off the beaten track means you'll need a car to explore this castle.
-This is a castle Bradley and I didn't visited (although we visited A LOT of castles in Ireland).
+This is a castle Bradley and I didn't visit (although we visited A LOT of castles in Ireland).
 What I love about this castle is that it's abandoned.
 There are no tours, no visitor centre, just the ruins of a 15th century castle that still looks powerful and beautiful!

 If you're looking for unique things to do in Tipperary, then put this on your list.